ratkhan/secondcloset/README.md

         max_discount: 0.15,
         price_per_volume: 2,
     }

-      Users with this pricing will be charged 20 flat fee on each item with extra charge of 2% on unit of volume of stored items and will get 5% discount for each 100 items store.
+   Users with this pricing will be charged 20 flat fee on each item with extra charge of 2% on unit of volume of stored items
+    and will get 5% discount for each 100 items store.
 5% on first 100, 10% on second 100, and so on up to 15%

 2. Pricing is assigned to user through /api/users endpoint;
-    a) to create user with need pricing one has to post to /api/users following request {
+    a) to create user with need pricing one has to post to /api/users following request

+    ```js
+    {
       "username":"PersonFour",
       "name":"PersonWithNumberPricing",
       "pricing":"5f97850c0433fe3770ccea4d"
     }
+    ```

-      where pricing is id referenced from previous created pricings.
+    Where pricing is id referenced from previous created pricings.

 3. To get price to store items send get request to /api/price/:user_id endpoint with items to be stored:

+    ```js
   	{
 	    "items":[
        {
         "name":"Fridge",